siong1987/facebook_js/README.md

-    FacebookJs.status = true # check the login status upon init? (optional) FacebookJs.cookie = true # set sessions cookies to allow your server to access the session? (optional) FacebookJs.xfbml = true # parse XFBML tags on this page? (optional) FacebookJs.debug = false # to start the FB JS script in debug mode (optional)
+    FacebookJs.status = true # check the login status upon init? (optional) FacebookJs.cookie = true # set sessions cookies to allow your server to access the session? (optional) FacebookJs.xfbml = true # parse XFBML tags on this page? (optional) FacebookJs.debug = !Rails.env.production? # to start the FB JS script in debug mode (optional)

 Check out the list of available locales on Facebook [here][2].